It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 - Oozing or bleeding from a mole

-- A mole that looks different from other moles or feels itchy, hard, bumpy, swollen, or tender to the touch.
+- A mole looks different from other moles or feels itchy, hard, bumpy, swollen, or tender to the touch.

 Melanoma can also appear on the body as a “new” pigmented lesion, not arising from a pre-existing mole.